GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/about.md

 `rev` can be any ref or commit that is visible to the calling user.

-If the file name is omitted the plugin serves the `README.md` from the project if available.
+If the file name is omitted, by default the plugin serves the `README.md` from the project if available.

 By setting the URL parameter `raw` the document will be returned as raw unformatted text.